 - Installed application or services, startup programs, and running processes

-- WMI data elements
+- Windows Management Instrumentation (WMI) data elements

 - File system details, including identification of files by hash or contents

 - Event log results

 - Network configuration settings and state

 With similar speed, you can use the Tanium Client to execute commands, actions, scripts, or other executable programs, as if an authorized administrator were taking actions from the command line on the target endpoint.
 For example, you can send the Tanium Client an instruction to take the following actions:

 - Update or patch installed applications, services, hardware drivers, or firmware

 - Manage installed applications or services

 - Add, remove, or modify the Windows Registry settings or other configuration stores

 - Add, remove, or modify files or the contents of files